News & Advocacy

 City of Kingston - University District Safety Initiative

 Historically, Kingston has struggled with recurring unsanctioned street parties that have drawn thousands of people to the University District.
-Unsafe and disruptive behaviours often accompany these parties and put the community at risk by putting a significant strain on emergency services and creating dangerous situations when roads and traffic are blocked.
+Unsafe & disruptive behaviours often accompany these parties & put the community at risk by putting a significant strain on emergency services & creating dangerous situations when roads & traffic are blocked.
 In an effort to curb these behaviours and their effects, the City of Kingston, Kingston Police and Queen's University have collaborated to introduce the University District Safety Initiative.

 Kingston's Mid-Rise and Tall Building Policies